davidgundry/MathsForCS/_course/modular-arithmetic/modulus.md

 ### 2. Allocating players

-Imagine you are writing code to allocate players in an online team-based multiplayer game.
+Imagine you are writing code to allocate players in an online team-based multiplayer game like _DOTA 2_ or _League of Legends_.
 The game is played in games of 5v5 players.
-Any unalocated players must wait in a lobby for more players to log on.
+In our game, any unalocated players must wait in a lobby for more players to log on.

 1. Write a function in Python that takes the total number of players and returns the number of games.
 2. Write a function in Python that takes the total number of players and returns the number of players waiting in the lobby
+3. (**Optional** - extra programming challenge) Write a function that takes an array of players and assigns them each a number being the game to add them to, such that each game has exactly 10 players.
+Any unalocated players have a group number of `None` or `-1`.

 ---

 ## Summary

 In this section we learned about the modulus operator and how to use it in Python.

+* You should know what the modulus operator is and how to use it to find the modulus or remainder in Python.

-Once you've completed the questions, you can move on to the next section on [modular arithmatic and cyphers](../cyphers).
+Once you've completed the questions, you can move on to the next section on [using modular arithmatic for cyphers](../cyphers).